IBM-Cloud/docs/toolchains/toolchains_integrations.md

 # Tool integrations (Experimental)
 {: #integrations}

-*Last updated: 15 April 2016*
+*Last updated: 18 April 2016*

 Important: This capability is experimental.
 Toolchains might not be stable and might change in ways that are not compatible with earlier versions.
 They are not recommended for use in production environments.
-To use toolchains, you must make a one-time request for access.
+To use toolchains, you must make a one-time [request for access](https://new-console.ng.bluemix.net/devops?cm_mmc=IBMBluemixGarageMethod-_-MethodSite-_-10-19-15::12-31-18-_-toolchains-welcome-page){: new_window}.
+Toolchains are available in the Dallas region only.
 {:shortdesc}

 ## Delivery Pipeline